 Two random facts:

-2. At Harvard Law School, he was classmates with some guy named Barack Obama.
+2. At Harvard Law School, Gorsuch was classmates with a guy by the name of Barack Obama.

 As a federal judge, Gorsuch was a staunch defender of religious liberty and consistently wary of federal regulations.
 It’s expected that his decisions on Supreme Court cases will be ideologically consistent with those made by Scalia.